 Question 16 of 75

-The client is admitted with left-sided congestive heart failure.
+The client is admitted with right-sided congestive heart failure.
 In assessing the client for edema, the nurse should check the:CorrectIncorrect

 Question 17 of 75